cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 Depending on the application, we may think on countless categories of transactions based on their importance and requirements, spanning from IBC messages, transactions for exchanges, for smart contract execution, for smart contract deployment, grouped by SDK modules, and so on.
 Even transactions prioritized by economic incentives could be given a preferential treatment.
+Or big transactions, regardless of their nature, could be categorized as low priority, to mitigate potential attacks on the mempool.

 The goal of this document is thus to propose a mechanism enabling the mempool to prioritize transactions by *classes*, for processing and dissemination, directly impacting block creation.
 In